 The afternoon of my long first day at Scampton ended when I was called into the Commandant’s Office, just across the corridor from my own office, for my introductory interview.
-Air Commodore Bruce Latton welcomed me warmly, using my first name.
+The Air Commodore welcomed me warmly, using my first name.

-“The Central Flying School – well, you know what we are and what we do because you were a flying instructor,” said the Commandant.
-“I want to make sure you undersand how the CFS and the Red Arrows fit in.
-We use the station and all its facilities, but we’re not part of the station. - CFS and the Red Arrows are lodger units – just as we were for years at Little Rissington.
+“The Central Flying School – well, Tony, you know what we are and what we do because you were a flying instructor,” said the Commandant.
+“I want to make sure you understand how the CFS and the Red Arrows fit in at Scampton.
+We, CFS, use the station and all its facilities, but we’re not part of the station.
+CFS and the Red Arrows are lodger units – just as we were for many years at Little Rissington.
 Every member of the Red Arrows, the pilots and ground crew, belongs to me.
 The Red Arrows are officially called the Royal Air Force Aerobatic Team – usually abbreviated to RAFAT by everyone except the public.
 They’re organised and administered, as far as possible, like any other RAF flying squadron.
 The Team Leader is OC RAFAT with all the normal responsibilities of a squadron commander, but he reports, through my staff officer, Wing Commander Mike Hall, to me and not to the Station Commander.”

 It did not seem a good time to mention that the job I had applied for, and thought I had been accepted for, was the specific job that had been advertised: Red Arrows PRO.
-I could have told him then that I had rejected, in writing, the CRO job and all that entailed but I didn't and, in any case, he had probably seen my letter on that point.
-What he almost certainly did not know about, and I was certainly not going to tell him, was the confidential tip-off I had been given alleging that there was a less than amicable relationship between himself and the Station Commander.
-I wrote my own Terms of Reference for the Commandant’s signature over the next couple of weeks but I never got them back, signed or not.
+At the end of the interview I was uncertain whether or not the Commandant knew about the confidential tip-off I had been given alleging that elements of MOD had it in mind to disband the Team to save money and that my job would be to ensure that the Red Arrows were always so much in the public eye that any attempt to disband the Team to save money would fail.
+I wrote my own Terms of Reference, on the lines of the Commandant’s instructions, over the next couple of weeks but I never got them back, signed or not.

 On my second day I called in, by appointment, to meet the Station Commander, Group Captain Richard Howard.
 He had been a student on the course one ahead of mine at the Central Flying School back in 1967.
 If he remembered me, he never let on.
 It was a very short and one-sided interview.
 He didn't mention what his policy was on PR for his station nor the fact that I had just taken on, allegedly on his own instructions, the task of dealing with all the low flying complaints directed at the station.
 A casual remark, made to me by a civilian clerk as I was leaving Station HQ after that very brief meeting with the Station Commander, revealed that I had had a predecessor who had survived only a few days.
 Now that was news to me!
 Bit by bit I got the rest of the story about my predecessor from various sources in the Central Flying School - but curiously no-one on the Red Arrows ever mentioned him to me, either then or later.